nsfm/dualsense-ts/README.md

 # dualsense-ts

-This module provides a natural interface for your DualSense controller, so you can focus on input and forget about the device.
+This module provides a natural interface for your DualSense controller.

 ## Getting started